CarolinaCapilla/bymiles-react-api/README.md

   - Once authorised, we will redirect the user to the second page.

 ## Prerequisites
-Node.js v6.0 or greater <br>
+1. Node.js v6.0 or greater <br>
-Package Manager: NPM or Yarn (you will need to have NPM installed in order to install and use Yarn).
+2. Package Manager: NPM or Yarn (you will need to have NPM installed in order to install and use Yarn).

 ## Installation

 Cloning repository to your local machine.

 #### SSH
-Run in your terminal
+Run in your terminal.
 `git clone git@github.com:CarolinaCapilla/bymiles-react-api.git your-app-name`
 #### HTTPS
-Run in your terminal
+Run in your terminal.
 `git clone https://github.com/CarolinaCapilla/bymiles-react-api.git your-app-name`
 #### Github CLI
-Run in your terminal
+Run in your terminal.
 `gh repo clone CarolinaCapilla/bymiles-react-api your-app-name` <br>
 Bare on mind that for `gh repo clone` command to work you will need to have Github CLI installed.
-Here's the link to its repository which contains detailed step by step installation process [Github CLI Repository](https://github.com/cli/cli)
+Here's the link to its repository which contains detailed step by step installation process [Github CLI Repository](https://github.com/cli/cli).

-Once the repository has been cloned to your local machine, move into the `your-app-name` folder.
+Inside the repo folder.
-Run `yarn` to install npm dependencies or
-`npm install` to install all the dependencies needed to run the app properly.
+Run `yarn` or  `npm install` to install all the dependencies needed to run the app properly.

-#### Running locally
+## Running locally
-To run the app, after installing all the dependencies.
-Run `yarn start` or `npm start` then open your favourite browser and navigate to http://localhost:port-number/
+Run `yarn start` or `npm start` then open your favourite browser and navigate to http://localhost:port-number/.

+## Estimate time of completion
+- 2-3 hours of research.
+- 2 hours for designing both pages.
+- 12 hours approx (in the span of 4 days) to write the code and test that it works fine.